Our success is thanks to the dedication, commitment, and hard work of our 40,000 amazing colleagues.

 Offering our fantastic team fair and equitable pay is non-negotiable and is why we’re proud to have the highest hourly wages in the supermarket sector, this year becoming the first supermarket to pay a minimum of £11.40 an hour.

-At Aldi, our colleagues’ pay depends solely on the type of work they do and how long they have worked for the business.
+At Aldi, our colleagues’ pay depends solely on the type of work they do and how long they have worked for us.

-It’s important to distinguish between gender pay and equal pay as the two are often confused.
-Gender pay is the difference between the average pay of men compared with the average pay of women and is expressed as a percentage difference.
+It’s important to distinguish between the gender pay gap and equal pay as the two are often confused.